serdeliverance/blog/_posts/2022-04-04-java-interview-questions.md

 17. Explain `Dependency Injection`

-18. Relation databases.
+18. Relational databases.
 What are their main characteristics?
 Which engines do you know?

-19. Do you know any No-relational database?
+19. Do you know any NoSQL database?

 20. `Checked` vs `Unchecked` exceptions.
 Which are their difference?
 When do you use each one?